LiezelK2/doc/README.md

+# K2 ShareDo Theme

-# Documentation for the P&D file
+## Documentation for the P&D file
 The purpose of the Package and Deployment file is to provide a template for ease of use when creating K2 smartforms for Sharedo.

 ## How to use the form